quinnbp/WT2018/README.md

-# WT2018
-Winter Term Project 2018
+# Winter Term Project 2018

-## Dependencies:

-- nltk
-- numpy
-- pandas
-- sklearn
-- scipy
-- tensorflow
-- gensim
-- vaderSentiment
-- matplotlib
-- seaborn

 ## Idea

 The aim of this project is to study how machine learning can be used to develop statistical models that can automatically identify whether the contents of a given Tweet contain offensive language, or even hate speech, based on the words used and the context they form.
 Although an important goal of its own, the ultimate vision of this research is that such a model might be used in the future to enable intelligent agents (e.g., conversational chatbots) to discern between acceptable and unacceptable conversational patterns and avoid learning their own undesirable behaviors while interacting with people.